 Portugal is the oldest nation in Europe and therefore full of history – everywhere there’s museums, churches, gardens and various sights and architecture for you to explore and see.

-Also very culturally rich, every day there’s events like concerts, workshops, movie screenings and theatre plays that you can go to.
+Portugal is also very culturally rich – every day there’s events like concerts, workshops, movie screenings and theatre plays that you can go to.
 Movies in Portugal are often not dubbed (except for children’s ones) meaning they will be displayed in their original language, with Portuguese subtitles.
 Theatre plays are usually in Portuguese, which might be a bit difficult at the beginning, but can also help you learn the language.
 Portugal is also known for its amazing and many music festivals – broadly happening in the summer months, but with some exceptions in fall/winter.

 Last but not least, and probably one of the best ways to spend your free time is a road trip along the beautiful Portuguese coastline.
 Portugal’s beaches are among the most beautiful in the world and the Algarve, in particular, is known for its many beaches to relax and swim in.
 You won’t ever get bored.